Numismatics & Rare Coins

-Have you ever emptied your pocket change or inherited a small coin collection and wondered if you might own a hidden treasure?
+Have you ever emptied your pocket change or inherited a small coin collection and wondered how to tell if a coin is rare?
 In the world of numismatics, rare coins worth money sometimes turn up in the most unexpected places—tucked away in an old jar, handed down through generations, or even picked out of circulation.
-Below, we explore how to identify rare coins, what steps to take if you think you’ve found one, and which categories of coins are especially worth a closer look.

 1) What Makes a Coin “Rare”?